Austin Metro Baseball League Rules

 No smoking is permitted.
 This includes the field, stands and parking lots adjacent to the fields.
 Player is responsible for compliance of the above for anyone accompanying or invited by him.
 No chewing tobacco or snuff of any kind is permitted at any field.

-No player, manager or person may participate in an AMBL game without having completed, signed, and turned in the MSBL waiver form, and AMBL Player Participation Contract.
+No player, manager or person may participate in an AMBL game without having completed, signed, and turned in the AMBL Player Waiver and Participation Contract.
 This includes, but is not limited to, players, managers, base coaches, bull pen catchers and any other person that could reasonably be construed as an active participant in an AMBL game, practice, scrimmage or workout.
 These forms must be on file with the League President and/or Treasurer.
 All local and national dues must be current on every player and/or manager.
-All team rosters must be signed by their manager.
+Any manager or acting manager who uses an ineligible player shall be subject to suspension for the rest of the season.

 4. PRE-GAME CONFERENCE

 There will be a short conference held at home plate between opposing managers and the umpires prior to the start of every game.
-Line-up cards, which will consist of at least the LAST names and player's numbers (if opposing manager requests the numbers) will be exchanged at this time.
+Line-up cards, which will consist of LAST and First names and player's numbers (if opposing manager requests the numbers) will be exchanged at this time.
 The umpires will sign the home team's scorebook.

 5. HELMETS/SKULL CAPS

-All batters and runners are required to wear a protective helmet at all times, with at least one ear flap facing the pitcher when in batter's box.
+All batters and base runners are required to wear a protective helmet at all times, with at least one ear flap facing the pitcher when in batter's box.
 Double flaps are strongly encouraged, however, at all times.
 Catchers will wear skull caps while behind the plate during all games.
+All base coaches are required to wear a protective helmet at all times and skull caps are an acceptable substitution.

 6. BATS

-Bats may be metal, wood, wood composite or metalwood (wood barrel metal handle) .
-Metal bats must not be lighter than -3.
+Bats may be wood, wood composite or metalwood (wood barrel metal handle).
+Bats may not exceed 36" in length and/or exceed 2 5/8" in diameter.
 No exceptions.
-The penalty for use of lighter bats shall be immediate ejection of the offending player from the game and a one game suspension and an automatic out.
+The penalty for use of illegal bats shall be immediate ejection of the offending player from the game and a one game suspension and an automatic out.
 If the ball is put in play, it is a 'dead ball' and all runners must return to their previous bases.

 7. UNIFORMS